 The Beazer board of directors recommends that Beazer stockholders vote their shares to elect the following nominees.
-Please see "Proxies" beginning on page 26 of this Joint Proxy Statement/Prospectus for instructions on how to vote by proxy.
+Please see the voting instructions on page of this Joint Proxy Statement/Prospectus for instructions on how to vote.

 Nominees

 The information appearing below with respect to each nominee has been furnished to Beazer by the nominee.